-The Pacific Rim Law & Policy Journal was founded in 1990 as an innovative vehicle for the discussion of legal and interdisciplinary policy-oriented issues affecting both Asian and trans-Pacific affairs.
+Washington International Law Journal was founded in 1990 as an innovative vehicle for the discussion of legal and interdisciplinary policy-oriented issues affecting both Asian and trans-Pacific affairs.
 The Journal's function is three-fold.
-First, the Journal provides valuable writing and editing experience to University of Washington law students interested in Pacific Rim law and policy issues.
+First, the Journal provides valuable writing and editing experience to University of Washington law students interested in Washington International Law Journal issues.
 Second, the Journal, as one of the only two student-edited law journals in the United States devoted to the Pacific Basin, and the only journal featuring translations of East Asian legal scholarship, encourages the debate of issues vital to the Pacific Rim.
 Third, the Journal enhances the University of Washington School of Law's national and international role as a center for East Asian legal studies.
 Membership is competitive and based upon first year grades and writing competition scores.

 Washington Journal of Law, Technology & Arts